-Note: "GMRA" denotes agreements using the Global Master Repurchase Agreement, "GMSLA" refers to agreements using the Global Master Securities Lending Agreement, "ISDA" refers to agreements using the Master Agreement of the International Swaps and Derivatives Association (ISDA), "Other" refers to other master netting agreements.
+Notes: "GMRA" refers to agreements using the Global Master Repurchase Agreement, "GMSLA" refers to agreements using the Global Master Securities Lending Agreement, "ISDA" refers to agreements using the Master Agreement of the International Swaps and Derivatives Association (ISDA).
+"Other" refers to other master netting agreements.